Education Programs

 Our approach

 - Follow the community’s priorities.
 Local education committees set the agenda, not us.
+We support what parents, teachers, and village leaders identify as the binding constraint — whether that’s teacher pay, school meals, sanitation, or learning materials.

 - Stay long enough to matter.
 Education is a decade’s work, and we plan accordingly.
+We don’t enter a community for one school year and disappear — we commit for the years it takes for a cohort to move through grades.

 Education outcomes take years to see clearly.